AhmedSYD/best-path-to-nearst-hospital/README.md

 - click-plugins==1.1.1
 - Jinja2==2.11.2
 - gunicorn==20.1.0 <br>
-You can find both libraries in the `requirements.txt` and install them by running this command `pip3 install -r requirements.txt` in the terminal window.
+You can find the libraries in the `requirements.txt` and install them by running this command `pip3 install -r requirements.txt` in the terminal window.

 ## Tools and Resources are used:
 - HTML 5